loopwerk/loopwerk.io/content/hire-me/index.md

 Over the years I’ve worked across the full stack and on multiple platforms.
 My focus is firmly on web and backend development using Python, Django, and modern JavaScript/TypeScript frameworks, while my background in mobile development continues to inform how I think about product design.

-I created my first website in 2000 and my first iOS app in 2010.
-I've been working as a fully remote freelance developer since 2016, fixing and finishing projects for international clients such as CBS, Last.fm, Sentry, WeTransfer, Unilever and Emmy and Oscar winner Sound Radix, so you're in good hands.
-You can find my portfolio on the [Apps](/apps/) page, and my CV can be downloaded [here](/about/KevinRenskers.pdf).
+I've been online since 1994, creating websites since 2000 and iOS apps since 2010.
+I've been working as a fully remote freelance developer since 2016, fixing and finishing projects for international clients such as CBS, Last.fm, Sentry, WeTransfer, Unilever and Emmy and Oscar winner Sound Radix.

-I've also mentored multiple junior developers, both at other companies and in my own [mentorship program](/mentor/).
+Mentoring junior developers brings me great joy, which I've done both at other companies and in my own [mentorship program](/mentor/).

+My CV can be downloaded [here](/about/KevinRenskers.pdf).

 ### My philosophy: keep it simple